Mahamevnawa Buddhist Monastery

-Mahamevnawa Buddhist Monastery is an organization of Buddhist monasteries of Sri Lankan origin established to benefit from the spiritual development of human beings using the teachings of Gautama Buddha.
-Its main monastery is in Polgahawela, Sri Lanka, and Sri Lanka is home to 40 branches of the organization.
-Overseas branches are in Canada, USA, Australia, UK, Dubai, South Korea, India, Italy, and Germany.
-And Mahamevnawa is home to more than 700 Buddhist monks.
+The Mahamevnawa Buddhist Monastery (MBM) is an organisation of Buddhist monasteries of Sri Lankan origin established under the teachings of Gautama Buddha.
+Mahamevnawa Buddhist Monastery Network (MBM) is one of the largest Theravada Buddhist Organizations in the world.
+Its main monastery is in Polgahawela, Sri Lanka.

+The MBM maintains nearly 130 branches in all over the world; over 80 branches in Sri Lanka and operates nearly 45 branches overseas in Canada, the United States, Australia, the United Kingdom, Dubai, South Korea, India, Italy, Japan, Germany, and many others.
+MBM also maintained over 10 Branches of Mahamevnawa Anagarika Nuns Monastery (Headquarters in Dambadeniya, Muthugala Mahamevnawa Anagarika Nuns Monastery).
+The Mahamevnawa is home to over 1000 Buddhist monks & over 100 Buddhist Nuns.

 The founder and chief Buddhist monk in charge of these monasteries is Kiribathgoda Gnanananda Thero, who is engaged in spreading Buddhism to both local and international communities, and in highlighting the aim of Buddhism: putting an end to Dukkha (suffering) or attaining Nibbana.

 Mahamevnawa Anagarika Monastery

 Mahamevnawa monastery for Buddhist Nuns is called Mahamevnawa Anagarika Monastery.
-Currently, there are 6 Anagarika Monasteries of Mahamevnawa.
+Currently, there are more than ten Anagarika Monasteries of Mahamevnawa.
 About 100 Buddhists Nuns reside and practice Dhamma there.

+Branches of Mahamevnawa Buddhist Monastery Network

+Sri Lankan branches

+Below is a list of local branches.